bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: '[28]'
       -
         type: text
         text: " in which “there can be no others” (Mignolo 2002, p.
 59).
-According to Fanon, the shift, I speak of, is one of “damné from the very perspective of the damné” (cited in Mignolo 2005, p.395).
+According to Fanon, the shift is one of “damné from the very perspective of the damné” (cited in Mignolo 2005, p.395).
 The damné experience, location and worldview thus shapes and informs genuine reconciliation. \_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: "\_"
+        text: "\_\_"
   -
     type: paragraph
     content: